 Choosing a Python Project for Beginners

 Unless you already have some programming skills under your belt, you’ll want to make sure you’ve learned the basics of Python.
 If you’re new to learning Python, check out our resources for beginners.
-Then try Codecademy and DataQuest to find some free courses.
+You can also visit Codecademy and DataQuest for free courses.

 Choose a Topic That Interests You